mandalbiswadip/MLLearn/README.md

 ### module_4
-* Chow Liu for Tree Bayesian Network
+* Chow Liu Tree for Tree Bayesian Network
 * Mixture of Tree Bayesian Network(involves a latent variable)
 * Mixtures of Tree Bayesian networks using Random Forests